Mock Trial & Mock Appeal Program

 The Mock Appeal Program runs for eleven weeks during the spring school semester, starting in March and ending in late May or early June.
 Throughout both programs, 90 minute sessions are conducted on a weekly basis as teams prepare to argue their cases before a judge and jury or, for the Appeal, in front of a panel of three volunteer judges.

+Sessions happen once a week after school.
+The time of the 90 minute session depends on the preferences of the school and volunteers.
+Students should participate in every session and attend the final event.
 Teacher Coordinators are required to attend an orientation at the beginning of the semester, attend every session, and be present and help coordinate the final event.
-While they do not facilitate the sessions, teacher coordinators are required to be active participants in coordinating logistics, communicating with parents and the school, and supporting legal mentors when necessary.
+Teacher Coordinators support legal mentor facilitation and are required to be active participants in coordinating logistics, communicating with parents and the school, and supporting legal mentors when necessary.

 For Legal Mentors